rodneyshupe/Cookbook/Recipes/SoupsAndStews/Cioppino.rst

 Directions
 ----------

-1. Heat a couple tablespoons of oil in a large heavy pot over medium heat, and add the onion, fennel, jalapenos and red pepper - cook until softened 4-5 minutes
+1. Heat a couple tablespoons of oil in a large heavy pot over medium heat; add the onion, fennel, jalapenos and red pepper and cook until softened, 4-5 minutes
-2. Add the garlic and mix in until fragrant, about 45 seconds
+2. Add the garlic and stir until fragrant, about 45 seconds
-3. Add the celery seed, red pepper flakes, smoked paprika and let it infuse in the oil about a minute, then stir in the tomato paste - mix in well
+3. Add the celery seed, red pepper flakes and smoked paprika; let infuse in the oil about a minute, then stir in the tomato paste and mix well
-4. Add the wine, bring to a simmer and cook 2-3 minutes or until wine is mostly evaporated
+4. Add the wine, bring to a simmer and cook 2-3 minutes, until the wine is mostly evaporated
-5. Now you can add the tomatoes, clam juice and Clamato juice, mix well, return to a simmer and cover for 10 - 15 minutes
+5. Add the tomatoes, clam juice and Clamato juice; mix well, return to a simmer and cover for 10 - 15 minutes
-6. Add salt and pepper to taste, reduce heat to low then add the fish, and gently dunk into the broth - cover for 2 minutes
+6. Season with salt and pepper to taste, reduce heat to low, then add the fish and gently dunk into the broth; cover for 2 minutes
-7. Now add everything else giving them a gentle push into the broth - you don't want to break the fish
+7. Add everything else, giving each a gentle push into the broth; take care not to break the fish
-8. Bring to a simmer, cover and let poach for 3-4 mins or until the mussels are fully opened and the rest of the fish is opaque - if you need more time, just cover it up again
+8. Bring to a simmer, cover and poach 3-4 mins, until the mussels are fully opened and the rest of the fish is opaque; cover again if it needs more time
-9. When ready, gently ladle into a bowl (discarding any mussels that didn't open) and garnish with the parsley & green onion
+9. Gently ladle into a bowl, discarding any mussels that didn't open, and garnish with the parsley and green onion
 10. Serve with the bread